 When injection moves beyond physical into the chemical realm, this is when two more researchers come into play.
 Jeffrey Cunningham and Maya Trotz, both professors in the Civil & Environmental Engineering Department at USF, are involved with the chemical reactions that take place in the subsurface as CO2 is injected.
 For this the pair relied on TOUGHReact software to predict the geochemical response to a steady injection of CO2.

-When CO2 is injected into a brine aquifer it lowers the pH, this in turn dissolves dolomite and calcite and precipitates gypsum.
-The concern is that these reactions could effect on the porosity or permeability of the aquifer, thereby clogging the well and limiting is efficacy.
-Results from study indicated that long term impact would be minimal on well performance.
+When CO2 is injected into a brine aquifer it lowers the pH, this in turn dissolves the minerals dolomite and calcite and precipitates gypsum.
+The concern is that these reactions could affect the porosity or permeability of the aquifer, thereby clogging the well and well area and limiting its efficacy.
+Modeling results indicate that the long term impact would be minimal on well performance.

 In line with EPA’s concern is the release of contaminants.
-Previous research as shown that treated wastewater injected into aquifers caused the dissolution of arsenic from subsurface soils into groundwater.
+Previous research has shown that treated wastewater injected into aquifers caused the dissolution of arsenic from subsurface soils into groundwater.

 “This is Maya’s specialty,” says Stewart.
 “She’s working with a consultant and a utility on the effect of injecting wastewater from a city and adding highly chlorinated material.
 Now we’re asking, ‘what if we pre-dissolve CO2 or co-inject CO2?’”

 The question of pre-dissolving CO2 is posed as a matter of storage efficiency.
-When pre-dissolved, CO2 stays in solution and allows a greater volume of carbon to be sequestered, essentially packing more carbon into a unit of storage space.
+When pre-dissolved, CO2 stays in solution it allows a greater volume of carbon to be sequestered, essentially packing more carbon into a unit of storage space.

-Where’s this leave Florida?
+Where does this leave Florida?

 As utilities in Florida, and across the country, anticipate regulatory constraints on carbon, there’s no absolute on what scenario will play out.
 Regulations take the form of cap and trade or a carbon tax.
 Because utilities tend to be conservative in nature, planning 40 years into the future, this puts them in the position of having to prepare where no roadmap exists.
 This is more difficult in states that rely almost entirely on coal.

-In Florida, electricity production relies heavily on natural which generates half the amount of CO2 per kW-hour of electricity when compared to coal.
-This positions Florida well with regard to avoiding financial impacts from carbon capping or taxing.
+In Florida, electricity production relies heavily on natural gas which generates half the amount of CO2 per kW-hour of electricity when compared to coal.
+This positions Florida well with regards to avoiding financial impacts from carbon capping or taxing.
 However, even with a lower output, carbon will have to be addressed.

 This may come about through sequestration projects, like Stewart’s, or industry changes, such as implementing more efficient combined-cycle combustion systems.
 Mostly likely it will be a combination of the two.